Fantastic Negrito

 Xavier Amin Dphrepaulezz (born January 20, 1968), better known by his stage name Fantastic Negrito, is an American singer-songwriter whose music spans blues, R&B, and roots music.
 His 2016 album The Last Days of Oakland won a Grammy award for Best Contemporary Blues Album at the 59th Grammy Awards.
 In 2019, his album Please Don't Be Dead won the same category for the 61st Grammy Awards.
 His 2020 album, Have You Lost Your Mind Yet? won Fantastic Negrito his third consecutive Best Contemporary Blues Album Grammy at the 63rd Annual Grammy Awards.
-His most recent album, White Jesus Black Problems, was released in 2022.
+His most recent album, Son of a Broken Man, was released in 2024.

 Early life

 Dphrepaulezz was born in western Massachusetts, the eighth of fifteen children.
-His father was a deeply religious Somali Muslim who, Dphrepaulezz recalls, had "a lot of rules" for his children.
+His Bahamian father masqueraded as a deeply religious Somali Muslim who, Dphrepaulezz recalls, had "a lot of rules" for his children.
 Dphrepaulezz and his family relocated to Oakland, California, when he was 12 years old.
 He began selling drugs as a teenager in Oakland, telling the Guardian, "We were all selling drugs, man.
 We all carried pistols.
 There was a crack epidemic. [....]
 I was the kind of kid who would sell fake weed [...].
 Sometimes I would use tea."
 He became inspired to teach himself how to play music after listening to Prince's album Dirty Mind and hearing that Prince was a self-taught musician.
 He learned to play music by sneaking into music classrooms at the University of California Berkeley despite not being a student there.